 Another season with a *clear* winner, JoJo Fletcher and Jordan Rodgers are still engaged and talking marriage.
 The couple lives together and has a weird web reality show/blog hybrid hosted on a site called Kin.
 They have no plans to set a firm date yet but aren't entirely opposed to having a televised ceremony.
 They've been open about how hard they've worked to keep their relationship afloat, and they seem like the real deal.

 Rachel Lindsay and Bryan Abasolo are getting married SOON.
-The couple has plans to marry in the first half of 2019.
+The couple planned to marry in the first half of 2019, but nothing has happened yet.
 Rachel knew she wanted to end her season with an engagement because she's ready to be married, and even though that meant saying goodbye to regulation hottie Peter Kraus, Rachel's going to get her happily ever after with Bryan.

 Full tea, full shade, Garrett Yrigoyen is the worst.
 The news cycle can bury his super problematic tweets with stories about him and Becca Kufrin moving in together in a house in San Diego and how they're like probably actually going to get married, but let's not forget that Garrett accused Parkland survivors of being crisis actors and mocked trans people.
 And this was like, less than a year ago.
 Boy, bye.

 Hannah Brown came seventh in Colton Underwood's season of The Bachelor, and in the season finale of Colton's series was announced to be the upcoming Bachelorette on the show's 15th season.
 Hannah swayed from boy to boy more times than once throughout her season, but she ultimately chose Jed Wyatt to give her final rose.
 Their happiness was short lived, however, and the couple split just weeks after their finale engagement when it came to light that Jed had a girlfriend entering the show.
 The split led Hannah to ask out her runner up, Tyler Cameron, and ...